Efficient Agent Training for Computer Use: Experiment

-We compare PC Agent-E with various strong baselines.
-These include the proprietary frontier models Claude 3.7 Sonnet~\cite{2025claude37} and Claude 3.7 Sonnet with extended thinking~\cite{2025claudethinking}, as well as leading open-source models UI-TARS~\cite{uitars2025}, UI-TARS-1.5~\cite{seedtars2025}, and Qwen2.5-VL-72B~\cite{bai2025qwen25vltechnicalreport}.
-For UI-TARS-1.5, we evaluated its open-source UI-TARS-1.5-7B version, as its larger counterpart was not accessible.
+We compare PC Agent-E with several SOTA models.
+These include the leading proprietary models Claude 3.7 Sonnet~\cite{2025claude37} and Claude 3.7 Sonnet with extended thinking~\cite{2025claudethinking}, as well as open-source models UI-TARS~\cite{uitars2025}, UI-TARS-1.5~\cite{seedtars2025}, and Qwen2.5-VL-72B~\cite{bai2025qwen25vltechnicalreport}.
+We also compared with the popular GPT-4o~\cite{openai2024gpt4o} model.